This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-This is the place between sleep and awake, between life and death.
-This is where dreams and nightmares are born and where they return to die.
+This is the place between sleep and awake, life and death.
+This place is where dreams and nightmares are born and where they return to die.
 It is also where Gods come to parley.
 It is here that two figures shrouded in darkness meet.
 A small light swelled between them.
 It is dull and illuminated little, but it was enough to see the two figures standing in the gloom; a man and a woman.
-They appear almost human but the mans head is that of a hawk and the woman’s head that of a lioness.
+They appear almost human, but the man’s head is that of a hawk and the woman’s head that of a lioness.

 “You have come, Horus,” the woman smirked, her ferocious teeth glinting in the light.

 “Bastet,” Horus sneered.
-The light reflects off his golden jewellery and his long hooked beak.
+The light reflects off his golden jewelry and his long hooked beak.
 “It has been a long time.”

 “Far too short a time for me, fowl,” Bastet snarled.
 Horus rolled his eyes.